How To Overcome Internet Addiction – The Ultimate Guide For Heavy Internet Users

 Watch out for the symptoms of net-addiction - Don't take rely on internet addiction tests

 That means we, unfortunately, we cannot rely on research.
-That's the reason why I don't recommend you can a classical test to find out if you are addicted.
+If you think that Internet Addiction ruined your life, a classical test will not help.

 However, there is something else you can do.

 Take a look inside and be honest with yourself.